nicktodd/dockerlabs/docs/module2_docker.md

 ![container id](img/docker-container-id.png)

-Make a note of the first two characters of the ID (in the example below that is "cc").
+Make a note of the first two characters of the ID (in the example above that is "cc").

 5. The container status is shown in the STATUS column - it should say "Exited" which means that it has stopped running.